keboola/connection-docs/management/project-export/index.md

 {: .image-popup}
 ![Screenshot - Data Takeout](/management/project-export/data-takeout-project-settings.png)

-Now fill the *Access Key ID*, *Secret Access Key*, *S3 Bucket Region* and *S3 Bucket name*:
+Now fill the *Access Key ID*, *Secret Access Key*, *S3 Region* and *S3 Bucket name*:

 {: .image-popup}
 ![Screenshot - Data Takeout](/management/project-export/data-takeout-settings.png)

-Optionally, you can configure Path inside the S3 bucket.
-For instance, you can set the path to `my-take/` and the data will be stored in `s3://keboola-data-takeout/my-take/`.
-Leave the path empty to store the export in the bucket root.
+You can also configure the path inside the S3 bucket.
+For instance, set the path to `my-take/` and the data will be stored in `s3://keboola-data-takeout/my-take/`.
+To store the export in the bucket root, leave the path empty.

 **Important**: The existing files will be overwritten.
-Optionally, you can select to export project structure only; it means that no actual data will be exported.
+Optionally, you can select to export project structure only and no actual data will be exported.

 {: .image-popup}
 ![Screenshot - Data Takeout](/overview/tutorial/management/data-takeout.png)

-When ready, click the *Run Export* button:
+When ready, **Run Export**:

 {: .image-popup}
 ![Screenshot - Data Takeout Run](/management/project-export/data-takeout-project-export.png)